-While Family Fun Twin Cities is not a website focused on family volunteering, we like to feature family volunteer opportunities each November because we believe giving back with your family can be a lot of fun and can teach important lessons.
+While Family Fun Twin Cities is not a website focused on family volunteering, we like to feature opportunities for volunteering with kids each November because we believe giving back with your family can be a lot of fun and can teach important lessons.
 We have collected several different opportunities for adults in the Twin Cities to volunteer alongside their kids.

 The United Way has locations in Minneapolis & St Paul

 Age requirement: Varies by opportunity

 To find more volunteer opportunities within the United Way network, consider using their free volunteer match search tool.
 Joy wrote about why she uses Volunteer Match several years ago.
 The reasons are still valid.

 Age requirement: All ages!